nkeblawi/nk-cust-segmentation/README.md

 distrubutions cuased by many zero values.

-Clustering by product is more visually informative than by tags, but it is clearly biased towards number of products versus how many times a customer has signed (feature = "Sign In Count")
+Clustering by product is more visually informative than by tags, but it is clearly biased towards number of products versus how many times a customer has signed in (feature = "Sign In Count").

 The reason is that the vast majority (73.5%!) have not signed in once, so I decided to drop this as a feature and instead apply PCA on the vectorized products feature.
+Before applying 2D and 3D PCA, I used scikit-learn's CountVectorizer() class to apply both one-hot encoding and tokenization on product data in one step.

-Increasing the number of clusters from 4 to 6 seemed to improve KMeans Silhouette score to 0.76 from 0.70.
+3D PCA seems to score slightly higher than 2D, but both score well.
+Increasing the number of clusters from 4 to 6 improved the KMeans Silhouette score to 0.76 from 0.70.